ARCAD-Software/microservices-vscode/docs/code-similarity-principles.md

 The conversion of source code to pseudocode helps identify similar code in the repository.

 > **Reference**
 > The pseudocode generation is based on rules to verify the consistency of the source code.
-These rules are defined in the tables in the [Code Conversion](appendix.md).
+These rules are defined in the tables in the [Code Conversion](appendix.md) documentation page.